Historic Center Street, in Lewiston, NY

 Get your Questions Answered in Hennepin Park

-A Master Gardener, representing the Cornell Cooperative Extension, will be in the Gazebo in Hennepin Park to answer gardening questions and perform soil tests.
+A Master Gardener, representing the Cornell Cooperative Extension, was in the Gazebo in Hennepin Park to answer gardening questions and perform soil tests.

 How to be Bee Friendly